Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Methods

-\paragraph{Bulk energy and orientation barrier} We model the collagen ECM as a random network of fibers and adopt a multiscale, orientation-averaged continuum energy.
-The resulting strain-energy density is nonconvex to reflect compression-induced fiber microbuckling and buckling instabilities, along with the associated densification phase transition.
-In our experiments, the single-fiber force-stretch law is
+We model the collagen ECM as a random network of fibres and adopt a multiscale, orientation-averaged continuum energy.
+The resulting strain-energy density is non-rank-one-convex, reflecting compression-induced fibre microbuckling and the associated densification phase transition.
+In our experiments, the single-fibre constitutive law is